agrochal/CodeSignal-solutions/README.md

-# coding-tasks
+# CodeSignal-solutions
-Repository containing coding problems and their solutions.
+Repository containing problems from CodeSignal and their solutions.

-Sources:
-* CodeSignal
-* OI
-* OIG